HariSekhon/Knowledge-Base/best-practices.md

 For techies, this is better than relying on a separate proprietary mechanism than [Confluence](atlassian.md).

+You can even do your [Diagrams-as-Code](diagrams.md) and store them in Git too.

 ## Releases

 ### Do not do production releases on Friday afternoons or after 4pm any day